Work from home isn’t a new concept to me. Stay at home, however? That I’m still getting used to.

-While I’ve always worked from home, I never had to “stay-at-home” all day.
+While I’ve always worked from home, I never had to “stay at home” all day.
 The coronavirus pandemic has made simple things like going to a luncheon meeting, Starbucks runs, or traveling to conferences a novelty.
 But one bright spot I truly love is being at home all day with my dog – and I’m sure he loves it too!
 He is never left alone anymore.
 Peppy is his name.
-And I’ve only had him for five years and he was four when we “adopted him.”
+And I’ve only had him for six years and he was four when we “adopted him.”

 Having a dog around all the time, especially during those “shelter-in-place” orders has made me so much more appreciative of this little fur baby.

 I have seen a lot of other friends getting dogs during this pandemic too.
 My friend Delatorro McNeal got a puppy.
 Aubrey’s old college roommate got a puppy.
-I guess people are finally slowing down from traveling so much to really relish in have a pet.
+I guess people are finally slowing down from traveling so much to really relish having a pet.
 It’s #puppylove season.

 Peppy literally goes with me everywhere.
 He even travels (before COVID-19) with us on flights out of town.

 I even got him certified as an “emotional support” dog.
-First I did it for my mom, but then again, actually, Peppy is giving me the emotional support.
+First I did it for my mom.
+But then again, actually, Peppy is giving me emotional support.

 Sometimes if I am worried or upset, I look at him, pick him up and I’m cheerful again.
 It’s like magic.
 Having him around picks me up all the time.
 He’s such a sweet dog.
 He even makes it into a lot of my Zoom calls and webinars. 🙂

 What brings you joy in this season?